-3. Notwithstanding the provisions of paragraph 2, interest arising in a Contracting State and derived by the Government of the other Contracting State, a local authority thereof, the Central Bank of that other Contracting State or any financial institution wholly owned by that Government, or by any resident of the other Contracting State with respect to debt-claims guaranteed, insured or indirectly financed by the Government of that other Contracting State, a local authority thereof, the Central Bank of that other Contracting State or any financial institution wholly owned by that Government shall be exempt from tax in the first-mentioned Contracting State.
+3. Notwithstanding the provisions of paragraph 2, interest arising in a Contracting State shall be taxable only in the other Contracting State if:

-4. For the purposes of paragraph 3, the terms "the Central Bank" and "financial institution wholly owned by the Government" mean:
+- (a) the interest is derived and beneficially owned by the Government of that other Contracting State, a political sub-division or local authority thereof, or the central bank of that other Contracting State or any financial institution wholly owned by that Government; or - (b) the interest is derived and beneficially owned by a resident of that other Contracting State with respect to debt-claims guaranteed, insured or indirectly financed by the Government of that other Contracting State, a political sub-division or local authority thereof, or the central bank of that other Contracting State or any financial institution wholly owned by that Government.

-(a) in the case of Japan:
+4. For the purposes of paragraph 3, the terms "the central bank" and "financial institution wholly owned by that Government" mean:

-- (i) the Bank of Japan; - (ii) the Export-Import Bank of Japan; - (iii) the Overseas Economic Cooperation Fund; - (iv) the Japan International Cooperation Agency; and - (v) such other financial institution the capital of which is wholly owned by the Government of Japan as may be agreed upon from time to time between the Governments of the two Contracting States; - (b) in the case of Israel: - (i) the Bank of Israel; and - (ii) such other financial institution the capital of which is wholly owned by the Government of Israel as may be agreed upon from time to time between the Governments of the two Contracting States.
+- (a) in the case of Japan: - (i) the Bank of Japan; - (ii) the Japan Bank for International Cooperation; - (iii) the Japan International Cooperation Agency; - (iv) the Nippon Export and Investment Insurance; and - (v) such other financial institution the capital of which is wholly owned by the Government of Japan as may be agreed upon from time to time between the Governments of the Contracting States; - (b) in the case of India: - (i) Reserve Bank of India; - (ii) Export-Import Bank of India; - (iii) General Insurance Corporation of India; - (iv) New India Assurance Company Limited; and - (v) such other financial institution the capital of which is wholly owned by the Government of India as may be agreed upon from time to time between the Governments of the Contracting States.